magenta-aps/OS2mo-ldap-import-export/README.md

-* `splitfirst`: Splits a string at the first space, returning two elements This is convenient for splitting a name into a givenName and a surname and works for names with no spaces (surname will then be empty)
+* `splitfirst`: Splits a string at the first space, returning two elements This is convenient for splitting a name into a givenName and a surname and works for names with no spaces (surname will then be empty).
-* `splitlast`: Splits a string at the last space, returning two elements This is convenient for splitting a name into a givenName and a surname and works for names with no spaces (givenname will then be empty)
+* `splitlast`: Splits a string at the last space, returning two elements This is convenient for splitting a name into a givenName and a surname and works for names with no spaces (givenname will then be empty).
-* `mo_datestring`: Accepts a datetime object and formats it as a string
+* `mo_datestring`: Accepts a datetime object and formats it as a string.
+* `strip_non_digits`: Removes all but digits from a string.

 In addition to filters, a few methods have been made available for the templates.
 These are called using the normal function call syntax: